simonmichael/hledger/hledger/hledger.m4.md

 ```

 This tells hledger that postings involving these commodities or accounts always involve lots,
-so you usually won't need to write cost basis annotations.
+so you won't need to write any cost basis annotations.
-This is the most convenient way to record lot transactions.

 ## Lot operations

 hledger understands three kinds of lot operation.
-Other real-world lot events can be modelled with these, hopefully.
+Other real-world lot events can usually be modelled using combinations of these.

 ### Acquire